commandAGI/commandAGI/docs/developers/index.md

 # Developer Guide

-Welcome to the CommandLAB developer guide!
-This section provides detailed information for developers who want to contribute to CommandLAB or extend it for their own projects.
+Welcome to the commandAGI2 developer guide!
+This section provides detailed information for developers who want to contribute to commandAGI2 or extend it for their own projects.

 ## Getting Started

 - [Development Environment Setup](environment_setup.md) - Setting up your development environment
-- [Project Structure](project_structure.md) - Understanding the CommandLAB project structure
+- [Project Structure](project_structure.md) - Understanding the commandAGI2 project structure
 - [Coding Standards](coding_standards.md) - Coding standards and style guidelines
-- [Contributing Guidelines](contributing.md) - How to contribute to CommandLAB
+- [Contributing Guidelines](contributing.md) - How to contribute to commandAGI2

 ## Architecture

-- [Architecture Overview](architecture_overview.md) - High-level overview of the CommandLAB architecture
+- [Architecture Overview](architecture_overview.md) - High-level overview of the commandAGI2 architecture
 - [Core Components](core_components.md) - Detailed explanation of core components
-- [Design Patterns](design_patterns.md) - Design patterns used in CommandLAB
+- [Design Patterns](design_patterns.md) - Design patterns used in commandAGI2
 - [Type System](type_system.md) - Detailed explanation of the type system

 ## Component Documentation